grantcolley/best-stories-api/README.md

 The default url is `https://localhost:7240`

-Send a request to the API using [postman](https://github.com/grantcolley/best-stories-api/blob/main/readme-images/chrome_screenshot.png) or a browser, such as chrome e.g. `https://localhost:7240/getbeststories/200`
+Send a request to the API using [postman](https://github.com/grantcolley/best-stories-api/blob/main/readme-images/postman_screenshot.png) or a browser, such as chrome e.g. `https://localhost:7240/getbeststories/200`

 ![Alt text](/readme-images/chrome_screenshot.png?raw=true "Sending a request in Chrome")

 ## If I had more time
-- I would create a seperate API dedicated to running the Distributed Cache
+- I would create a separate API dedicated to running the Distributed Cache
+- I would add authentication
 - I would add more unit tests

 ## Implementation Details